Western Federal Lands Highway Division staff pose with The Best Places to Work plaque

 FLH offers a variety of exciting career building opportunities in highway construction and design, project management, accounting, survey and cartography, community and transportation planning, contracting, and program management to name a few.
 Our engineering technology professionals specialize in pavements, materials, structural, environmental, geotechnical, hydraulics, quality assurance, and more.

-Federal Lands consists of a Program Office in Washington, DC and three field division offices (Eastern, Central, and Western) located in Ashburn, Virginia; Lakewood, Colorado; and Vancouver, Washington; respectively.
+Federal Lands consists of a Program Office in Washington, DC, three field division offices (Eastern, Central, and Western) located in Ashburn, Virginia; Lakewood, Colorado; and Vancouver, Washington; respectively and two Regional Program Offices in Sevierville, Tennessee and San Juan, Puerto Rico.